 "I'm sort of in between the three schools right now," Davis said.
-Here's a key note: he's been to Virginia and North Carolina, but not UConn.
-Davis said he couldn't commit to a school without seeing the campus.
+Here's a key note: he's been to Virginia and North Carolina but not UConn.
+Davis said he couldn't commit to a school without seeing campus.

-While there are no definitive plans to take unofficial visits, Davis figured a possible trip to ‘Nova could happen in June and maybe July for UConn.
-Remember, July is also the busiest month on the recruiting calendar.
+While there are no definitive plans to take unofficial visits, Davis figured a possible to ‘Nova could happen in June and maybe July for UConn.
+Remember, July is merely the busiest month on the recruiting calendar.